csdexter/lvsat_py2sql/README.md

 ## TODO

- - choosing more satellite data
+ - more satellite data
- - integrating launch sites/complexes
  - online mode?
- - easier updating?
+ - some updating mechanism?
- - code cleanup and optimization
+ - code clean-up and optimization

 ## Usage